silkyshin/FCS_Predictor/README.md

 # FCS_predictor
-This repo contains scripts to solve ODEs of oligomerization pathways and predict what their FCS values G0 and τ would be.
+This repo contains scripts to solve ODEs of oligomerization pathways and predict what their FCS values G0 and τ would be, or just the autocorrelation curves at different timepoints.

 Read the README in the ODE directory.
 To predict with different oligomerization models, copy the format of the model scripts.